Fat harvesting, also known as fat transfer, is a new and different approach to refine your contours.

 During your initial consultation at FBW, our surgical team will review the fat transfer procedure in detail with you.
 At that time, they will also enquire about your general health, lifestyle, and any prior surgeries you may have undergone.

-Depending on patient preference, a fat graft can be performed under local or IV sedation anaesthesia.
+Depending on patient preference, a fat harvest can be performed under local or IV sedation anaesthesia.

 Using liposuction to harvest fat, a member of our medical team removes cells from a donor site on the hip, inner or outer thigh, lower back, or lower abdomen.
 The fat is processed in a special centrifuge and then injected into the treatment area, called the recipient site.

-What can I expect after a fat grafting treatment?
+What can I expect after a fat harvesting treatment?

 It takes up to four days for blood vessels to grow into and begin to accept the grafts after the treatment.
 Then another two or three days for those new blood vessels to become robust.

-It takes two to three weeks for the cells surrounding the fat graft to reach enough strength to withstand minor stresses.
+It takes two to three weeks for the cells surrounding the fat harvest to reach enough strength to withstand minor stresses.